Protective Manhole Covers for At-Grade Wells

 Well Management Program

-- The location of the well or boring identified by unique well number must be marked on a scaled map with angles and directions from surveyed property corners, a permanent benchmark, or the corners of a permanent structure.
+- The location of the well identified by unique well number must be marked on a scaled map with angles and directions from surveyed property corners, a permanent benchmark, or the corners of a permanent structure.
 The map must be submitted to the commissioner with the well record.

 - At-grade well casing must terminate no lower than the established ground surface.